Civil harassment and criminal harassment in the UK what is the difference

 What to do if you are being harassed online

-In the UK, victims of harassment whether online or offline harassment can choose between taken action under civil harassment law and criminal harassment law.
+In the UK, victims of harassment whether online or offline harassment can choose between taking action under civil harassment law and criminal harassment law.

-Harassment often involves breach of the victim’s privacy.
-In some cases, there would be a threat to breach of the victim’s privacy but the threat itself or having have the Sword of Damocles hanging over your head, is enough to constitute harassment.
+Harassment often involves a breach of the victim’s privacy.
+In some cases, there would be a threat to breach the victim’s privacy but the threat itself or having the Sword of Damocles hanging over their head is enough to constitute harassment.
 In recent years, it has become more difficult to obtain an interim or an urgent injunction for harassment.
 Mainly because of freedom of speech concerns, judges are reluctant to grant an injunction for harassment where the harassment is concerning internet posts.

 There are many instances of breach of privacy where the disclosure of details of intimate relationships could lead to the grant of an emergency injunction.
 Whenever there is a significant breach of privacy and/or breach of personal data, the victim may be granted an injunction from the outset and without a trial.
 This is helpful if you are either trying to prevent the misuse of private information, or where the misuse of the private information or the breach of personal data that has already occurred, is still limited in scope.

 An injunction in a criminal case is often referred to as a restraining order.
 Is harassment a crime?
 Yes. it is.
 Obtaining a restraining order through the criminal court in cases of online harassment could take a long time as the police need to first carry out a thorough investigation to gather evidence which would prove beyond reasonable doubt one’s guilt.
 The criminal justice system will then need to accommodate a potential trial date and this could take many months.
 The process of going through the criminal justice system, however, is entirely free.